Looking for information in Spanish?Yes!|No, stay with English.

 Back to News

-On July 25, SeaWorld San Antonio announced the birth of a beluga whale, using the word “excited” to describe park staff’s reaction—as if dooming another newborn to a lifetime of abuse and cramped enclosures is something joyous.
-But PETA and compassionate people everywhere know the truth: The birth of beluga babies into a life of confinement, condemned to swim in endless circles inside a barren tank, is not a cause for celebration.
+Update (August 8, 2024): In July 2024, SeaWorld San Antonio announced the recent birth of three animals, two Pacific white-sided dolphins (one of whom died just weeks later) and the beluga whale calf of 23-year-old Luna.
+The abusement park will subject these newborns to a lifetime of deprivation in cramped enclosures.
+But PETA and compassionate people everywhere know the truth: The birth of cetacean babies into a life of confinement, condemned to swim in endless circles inside a barren tank, is a tragedy.

 Originally published on January 16, 2021: